The Ultimate Guide To Conversion Rate Optimization for eCommerce Stores

 Over the years, I've expanded and now I primarily sell on my own Shopify stores.
 The reason is that I get to keep my list of leads and customers to market to for lifetime value and also I get to make more profit from each sale because I don't have to pay a 10-15% fee to a marketplace like eBay or Amazon.

 Since I switched, I had to figure out how the big dogs of the eCommerce world made their websites so good at converting customers every day.
-There are tons of little triggers.
+There are tons of little triggers that make people want to buy on your eCommerce store instead of somewhere else.
 I made a list of my Top 20 Best Conversion Optimization Tips for high-ticket drop shipping eCommerce store owners.

 20 Conversion Optimization Tips for High-Ticket Drop Shipping